kreauniv/comp350/source/par.rst

    :align: center
    :alt: Illustrates co-routining between two "async" functions

    The sequence diagram illustrates how two routines (functions) cooperate via the event loop to yield time to other operations that need attention while within the same thread of control.
+You can see how at any time only one of the three are active.
 Such "cooperating routines" are why they're called "coroutines", as opposed to a "routine" which takes up all the resources of a thread for itself.

 Database transactions
 ---------------------